Bortles Out, Kaepernick In? Jaguars Need a Real QB to Save Once-Promising Season

 There is no way the Jaguars can ever trust Bortles again.
 If they do, they are complete fools.
 Chasing good money after bad.

 Handing Bortles a three-year, $54 million contract extension will go down as one of the worst decisions Tom Coughlin has made in his Hall of Fame career.
 Bortles was bound to Bortles.
 It was inevitable.
-And now we've seen it: six turnovers in his past two games, eight in his past three, 6-of-12 for 61 yards before being benched Sunday.
+And now we've seen it: three turnovers in his past two games, eight in his past three, 6-of-12 for 61 yards before being benched Sunday.

 But as bad as that decision was, sticking with him now would be so much worse.

-Coughlin might still defend that contract—say Bortles was the quarterback for a team that went to the title game and hung with the Patriots at Foxboro, say Bortles deserved to be paid.
+Coughlin might still defend that contract—say Bortles was the quarterback for a team that went to the title game and hung with the Patriots at Gillette, say Bortles deserved to be paid.
 But standing by him now would be indefensible.

 The team knows it can't win with Bortles.
-They absolutely know it.
+It absolutely knows it.
 And the players in that locker room know it, too.
-The Athletic's Daniel Popper reported that after the game Jaguars players were screaming at each other and had to be separated.
+The Athletic's Daniel Popper reported that after the game, Jaguars players were screaming at each other and had to be separated.

 Daniel Popper @danielrpopper